DavidLXu/DavidLXu.github.io/_posts/2026-03-03-blog-post-i-vibe-coded-an-operating-system.md

 Most of this was built in a loop with Codex, but the useful interaction was not “write feature X” in isolation.
 The more valuable pattern was: inspect the current repository, read the architecture docs, understand which layer a change belongs to, then push one subsystem forward without losing the internal story of the project.
 Sometimes that meant adding or refactoring commands.
 More often it meant tightening the boundary between Python and Pebble, restating the launcher model, clarifying process or TTY semantics, or turning an implicit rule into an explicit one.

+That is also why I increasingly think of AI agents as **force multipliers for individual builders**.
+If you already have a technical direction in your head, and you can tell when an implementation is right or wrong, an agent like Codex dramatically compresses the distance between idea and working system.
+The real superpower is not that it replaces judgment; it is that it lets intent propagate into code, refactors, documentation, and iteration loops much faster than one person could usually sustain alone.
+In that sense, it can feel a little like saying what you want and watching the system begin to exist.

-That is why “vibe coding” is funny but slightly misleading.
+So “vibe coding” is funny, but slightly misleading.
 The project moved fast, yes, and a lot of it was built in one concentrated weekend day.
-But the important result was not a pile of quickly generated features.
-The important result was that the repo ended up with a recognizable architecture: a Python bootloader substrate, a Pebble-defined runtime and shell, a filesystem model with multiple semantics, a growing ABI, and the beginnings of a process/thread/TTY story that can actually be extended rather than rewritten from scratch.
+But what happened here was not random prompting followed by a pile of disconnected features.
+What happened was that a project that might once have taken months of stop-and-go solo time could be compressed into a single intense day, because the bottleneck shifted.
+The hard part was no longer typing every line myself; the hard part was having a coherent idea, choosing the right abstractions, and steering the system as it took shape.
+The result is not just “more code, faster,” but a repository that ended up with a recognizable architecture: a Python bootloader substrate, a Pebble-defined runtime and shell, a filesystem model with multiple semantics, a growing ABI, and the beginnings of a process/thread/TTY story that can actually be extended rather than rewritten from scratch.

 ## 10. Current State